robbert-vdh/yabridge/docs/vst3.md

 3. Proxy object are instantiated while handling `IPluginFactory::createInstance()` for `Vst3PluginProxy`, and during `IPluginBase::initialize()` and `IPluginFactory::setHostContext()` for
-   `Vst3HostProxy`.
+   `Vst3HostProxy` (TODO: Same here).
 On the receiving side of those functions (where we call the actual function implemented by the plugin or the host), we receive an `IPtr<T>` smart pointer to an object provided by the host or the plugin.
 We use this object to iterate over every applicable `YaFoo` as mentioend above.
 All of these `YaFoo::ConstructArgs` objects along with a unique identifier for this specific object are then serialized and transmitted to the other side.
 With this information we can create a proxy object that supports all the same interfaces (and thus allows calls to the functions in those interfaces) as the original object we are proxying.
 4. As mentioend, every object we instantiate gets assigned a unique identifier.
    When dealign with objects created by the Windows VST3 plugin, the object's `FUnknown` pointer will be stored in an `std::map<size_t, PluginObject>` map.